Print this page

 □To view an example of how the document ID will appear, click View Document ID.

-□To select the metadata field that contains the value that links to the image load file, click Image Document ID,
+□For import jobs that include images, click Image Document ID and select the metadata field that contains the value that links to the image load file.

 oGet Next - Sequential: Uses a sequential number as the document ID.
-Ringtail generates the document ID based on existing documents in the level.
-If there are no documents, Ringtail assigns a nine-character number (000000001) as the document ID.
+The application generates the document ID based on existing documents in the level.
+If there are no documents, the application assigns a nine-character number (000000001) as the document ID.

 □To create a custom document ID prefix, type the text into the Document ID prefix box.
-Ringtail assigns a sequential number to the prefix.
-For example, if the prefix is AA, Ringtail generates the document ID as AA000000001, AA000000002, and AA000000003.
+The application assigns a sequential number to the prefix.
+For example, if the prefix is AA, the application generates the document ID as AA000000001, AA000000002, and AA000000003.

 □To view an example of how the document ID will appear, click View Document ID.

-12.On the Field Map page, map the import fields to case fields in Ringtail.
-If you are mapping one-to-many fields, you can select delimiters for the fields.
+12.On the Field Map page, map the import fields to case fields in the application.
+If you are mapping one-to-many or many-to-one fields, you can select delimiters for the fields.
 Delimiters are not required for one-to-one fields.
 For each Import field, do the following:

 oTo schedule a time, in the Start time box, select a date.
 In the second box, select a time.